-In this paper, we have addressed the problem of the coverage and the lifetime optimization in wireless sensor networks.
-This is a key issue as sensor nodes have limited resources in terms of memory, energy and computational power.
+In this paper, we have addressed the problem of the coverage and the lifetime optimization in WSNs.
 To cope with this problem, the field of sensing is divided into smaller subregions using the concept of divide-and-conquer method, and then a multi-rounds coverage protocol will optimize coverage and lifetime performances in each subregion.
-The proposed protocol combines two efficient techniques: network leader election and sensor activity scheduling, where the challenges include how to select the most efficient leader in each subregion and the best representative active nodes that will optimize the network lifetime while taking the responsibility of covering the corresponding subregion.
-The network lifetime in each subregion is divided into rounds, each round consists of four phases: (i) Information Exchange, (ii) Leader Election, (iii) an optimization-based Decision in order to select the nodes remaining active for the last phase, and (iv) Sensing.
 The simulations show the relevance of the proposed protocol in terms of lifetime, coverage ratio, active sensors ratio, energy saving, energy consumption, execution time, and the number of stopped simulation runs due to network disconnection.
 Indeed, when dealing with large and dense wireless sensor networks, a distributed approach like the one we propose allows to reduce the difficulty of a single global optimization problem by partitioning it in many smaller problems, one per subregion, that can be solved more easily.

 In future work, we plan to study and propose a coverage protocol, which computes all active sensor schedules in one time, using optimization methods such as swarms optimization or evolutionary algorithms.
-The round will still consist of 4 phases, but the decision phase will compute the schedules for several sensing phases, which aggregated together, define a kind of meta-sensing phase.
-The computation of all cover sets in one time is far more difficult, but will reduce the communication overhead.